- Home

 Unauthorized entry to or unauthorized or improper use of a College private room, building, structure, vehicle, or facility.

-Conduct that is disruptive, lewd, or indecent, regardless of intent, which breaches the peace of the community.
+Conduct that is disruptive, lewd, or indecent, regardless of intent, which breaches the peace of the community or infringes on the rights of others.

 Illegal or unauthorized possession of any firearms, explosives, other weapons, or dangerous chemicals, whether in proper working condition or not.